Margaret Peterson, MFT

 By the time people come to therapy, very often their stories of themselves have been narrowed down in ways that are profoundly constricting.
 In therapy we explore what has been forgotten or obscured, and help you remember and re-tell the deepest and truest stories of yourself.

-When you work with Dr. Peterson, you will find yourself with someone who listens with attention, respect, compassion, and good humor, who has faced her own challenges with courage and tenacity, and who is committed to helping you do the same.
-Recognizing that people are different and bring distinctive strengths and resources to the table, Dr. Peterson will collaborate with you to identify potential next steps that fit for you and that can open up new ways of coping and thriving.
+When you work with Margaret, you will find yourself with someone who listens with attention, respect, compassion, and good humor, who has faced her own challenges with courage and tenacity, and who is committed to helping you do the same.
+Recognizing that people are different and bring distinctive strengths and resources to the table, Margaret will collaborate with you to identify potential next steps that fit for you and that can open up new ways of coping and thriving.

 - I live by the philosophy that